Topology of surface electromyogram signals: hand gesture decoding on Riemannian manifolds: Observations and conclusions

-This work was supported by Meta Platforms Technologies (Facebook Research) with an award to LMM through the Ethical Neurotechnology program.
+\textcircled{ 1} EMG signals are multivariate and capture muscle activation patterns across spatially separated locations using multiple sensor nodes.
+This multivariate nature of EMG, which reflects a distributed yet concerted effort from multiple muscles to execute a given gesture, suggests that the data structure is not inherently Euclidean.
+In this article, we empirically demonstrate that this is indeed the case.

+Signal covariance matrices, which represent the covariances of EMG signals across all pairs of sensor nodes, form structured representations on the manifold of SPD matrices, naturally distinguishing different hand gestures.
+This suggests that covariance features, rather than convolutional filters, are more suitable for EMG signal feature extraction.

+\textcircled{ 2} We showed that EMG signals exhibit discriminative representations on the manifold, allowing classification even with unsupervised clustering algorithms.
+However, EMG signals from different individuals occupy distinct neighborhoods within the manifold space.

+We need to verify whether EMG signals from certain individuals or groups - such as those with a high BMI, who typically have more subcutaneous fat - lie in the same neighborhood or whether each individual is inherently different.
+If the latter is true, we must further explore its implications for generalizable machine learning models.

+\textcircled{ 3} Following the previous point, we should explore whether zero-shot learning algorithms can be developed, allowing a model trained on a set of individuals to generalize to unseen individuals.

+As demonstrated here, few-shot learning is straightforward.
+If we have a few labeled samples for each gesture, we can perform unsupervised classification and use parallel transport to align EMG signals across individuals.

+\paragraph*{Ethical statement} Research was conducted in accordance with the principles embodied in the Declaration of Helsinki and in accordance with the University of California, Davis Institutional Review Board Administration protocol 2078695-1.
+All participants provided written informed consent.
+Consent was also given for publication of the deidentified data by all participants.
+Participants were healthy volunteers and were selected from any gender and all ethnic and racial groups.
+Subjects were aged 18 or above, were able to fully understand spoken and written English, and were capable of following task instructions.
+Subjects had no skin conditions or wounds where electrodes were placed.
+Subjects were excluded if they had uncorrected vision problems or neuromotor disorders that prevented them from articulating speech.
+Children, adults who were unable to consent, and prisoners were not included in the experiments. \paragraph*{Acknowledgements} This work was supported by Meta Platforms Technologies (Facebook Research) with an award to L.M.M through the Ethical Neurotechnology program and by the UC Davis School of Medicine Cultivating Team Science Award to L.M.M.
 We would like to thank Stephanie Naufel at Facebook Reality Labs for her valuable guidance.
-We would like to thank Carlos Carrasco, Marcus Battraw, and Jonathon Schofield for their advice in designing the experiment and collection of data.
-We also thank Neha Kaul, Safa Amar, and Saniya Kotwal for their help in collection of data.
+We thank Carlos Carrasco, Marcus Battraw, and Jonathon Schofield for their advice in designing the experiment and collection of data.
+We also thank Neha Kaul, Safa Amar, and Saniya Kotwal for their help in collection of data. \paragraph*{Author Contributions} L. M. M. conceptualized the study and framed the problem statements.
+H. T. G. formulated the mathematical framework, implemented the codes, and collected the data.
+H. T. G. and L. M. M. authored and reviewed the manuscript.